equinor/flownet/docs/parametrization.rst

 independent_interpolation
-  if **interpolate** is set to **True** and the model has three active phases, this parameter will decide whether or not the interpolation for water/oil relative permeability and gas/oil permeability will be performed independently.
+  if **interpolate** is set to **True** and the model has three active phases, this parameter will decide whether or not the interpolation for water/oil relative permeability and gas/oil relative permeability will be performed independently.
 The default value is False.

 regions